 they are a sight just to see them

 it was a sight just to see it

 they were a sight just to see them

 The masculine noun il spetacul means (pleasant) sight, beauty, spectacle.
 Dome means only, just.
-Viodilu translates as to see it; viodiju translates as to see them.
+Viodilu means to see it, whereas viodiju means to see them.

 The adjective bon means good; here are its four forms: bon (masculine singular), buine (feminine singular), bogns (masculine plural), buinis (feminine plural).

 In this verse, you encounter bogns di mangjâ (good to eat), where bogns agrees in number and gender with arbui, and the verb mangjâ means to eat.
 Here is another example, this time using the feminine la robe (thing): robis buinis di mangjâ.

 You will recall tal mieç from Gjenesi 1:6, where you read tal mieç des aghis (in the middle of the waters).
 In this verse, you encounter tal mieç dal zardin (in the middle of the garden).

 The tree of life is expressed in Friulian as l’arbul de vite, which translates literally as the tree of the life.
 The tree of the knowledge of good and evil is expressed as l’arbul de cognossince dal ben e dal mâl.
 The Friulian word for knowledge is a feminine one: la cognossince, which you will have deduced from the use of de before it.
 Il ben is that which is good; il mâl is that which is evil.